 No, we will not allow right-wing ideology as the right has not, and will never truly be, on the side of women and girls.

 We will not compromise our morals for the voices of men and male people.

 We will not permit homophobia and racism on our platform.
 We will not allow the shaming of detrans women.

 If you wish to compromise your morals for the sake of belonging to a larger group, Cliterati is not the place for you.

 We believe in forging our own path with a strong community versus a larger community that faces a divide.

 A quality South Asian export.

 Cliterati.club is a female-only public forum created by lesbians for lesbians.
-Centering lesbian women of color, lesbian detransitioners, and butch lesbians. we feature a custom 4K character limit, themes, emojis, and an anti-racist, anti-homophobic code of conduct.
-Open to allies.
+Centering lesbians of color, lesbian detransitioners, and butch lesbians. we feature a custom 4K character limit, themes, emojis, and an anti-racist, anti-homophobic code of conduct.
+Lesbian-only.